jennetd/jet-charge-tagger/README.md

 You can modify the script to store predictions back into ROOT files.
 ROOT I/O utilities are included in the repository.

-4. Retrain the Model
+4. Retrain the model

-To retrain the tagger with your own data:
+To retrain the tagger with your own data use:

 ```python keras_train_multi.py```